pourmalek/covir2/20211126/README.md

-### While I am running the 20211126 uptake for Iran, people are being shoot at in Isfahan, Iran.
+### While I am running the 20211126 uptake for Iran, now, people are being shoot at in Isfahan, Iran.

 ******